Reading time: 5 minutes

 - If you are aged under 60, you may need to pay some tax on the lump sum you withdraw from your super account.

-- Any re-contributions you make into your – or your spouse’s – super account are subject to the normal contribution rules and caps.
-For more information, read SuperGuide article Beginner’s guide to making super contributions.
+- Any recontributions you make into your – or your spouse’s – super account are subject to the normal contribution rules and caps.
+Learn more about making superannuation contributions.

-- Withdrawing a lump sum and re-contributing money into your super account could affect both your total super balance (TSB) and transfer balance cap.
-Your TSB needs to be under $1.6 million on 30 June of the previous financial year to be eligible to make non-concessional contributions in the following financial year.
-For more information, read SuperGuide article What is included in my Total Superannuation Balance, and when does it apply?.
+- Withdrawing a lump sum and recontributing money into your super account could affect both your total super balance (TSB) and transfer balance cap.
+Your TSB needs to be under $1.7 million (in 2021–22) on 30 June of the previous financial year to be eligible to make non-concessional contributions in the following financial year.

-- You may have to pay transaction costs – such as a buy/sell spread or capital gains tax – on any investments your super fund has to sell to pay for your withdrawal and re-contribution.
-For more information, read SuperGuide article Buy/sell spread costs: why these charges may shrink your super.
+- You may have to pay transaction costs – such as a buy/sell spread or capital gains tax (CGT) – on any investments your super fund must sell to pay for your withdrawal and recontribution.

-- If you exceed your non-concessional (after-tax) contribution cap ($100,000 in 2020/21 or $300,000 if you are eligible to use a bring-forward arrangement) when making a re-contribution, you may have to pay additional tax.
-For more information, read SuperGuide article What to do if you exceed your super contributions caps.
+- If you exceed your personal annual non-concessional (after-tax) contribution cap when making a recontribution, you may have to pay additional tax.

-- If you have previously triggered a bring-forward arrangement or have made large non-concessional contributions in the current financial year, you may not be able to re-contribute the money back into your super account without exceeding your non-concessional contributions cap.
-For more information, read SuperGuide article A super guide to understanding the bring-forward rule.
+- If you have previously triggered a bring-forward arrangement or have made large non-concessional contributions in the current financial year, you may not be able to recontribute the money back into your super account without exceeding your personal non-concessional contributions cap.